rickyzhang82/LeapSDK-1.2.0/README.md

 New features:

-  Added cmake to deploy library.
+  Added cmake to deploy development library.
+Run sh LeapSDK/install.sh to deploy headers and library.

   Added pkgconfig file for development.